inexorgame/site/content/wiki/features/Feature-Ideas.md

+# Feature ideas

+This should give you a big picture of what we want to build.

 ## Free content / Packaging / Content delivery
 - All content is free, in order to make the game free (this makes the game itself forkable) **(WIP)**
 - Content can be delivered by servers / repositories